php-fig/fig-standards/proposed/Class-declaration.md

 - Magic methods MUST follow property declaration
 - Static methods MUST follow magic methods and follow Private Protected Public order
 - Final methods MUST follow static methods
+- Interface methods MUST be declared at the end of the class declration before Abstract Methods
 - Abstract methods MUST be declared at the end of the class declration

 ### 1.3 Setters and Getters